Neil Glossoa

-Neil Glossoa (born 10 September 2004) is a French professional footballer who plays as a centre-back, right-back, or defensive midfielder for Pau FC.
+Neil Glossoa (born 10 September 2004) is a French professional footballer who plays as a centre-back, right-back, or defensive midfielder for Slavia Prague.

 Early life

 Neil Glossoa was born in Orsay, France.
 He began his football career at a young age with US Palaiseau, where he played from the U7 to U13 levels.
 In 2018, at the age of 13, he joined the youth academy of AJ Auxerre, one of France's renowned clubs for youth development.

 Club career

 AJ Auxerre

 Glossoa progressed through the Auxerre youth ranks and established himself as a versatile defensive player.
 Initially a midfielder, he adapted to playing as a right-back and centre-back.
 He played for Auxerre's reserve team in the Championnat National 2, appearing in 9 matches during the 2023–24 season.

 On 15 December 2023, Glossoa signed his first professional contract with AJ Auxerre, a milestone praised by the club's director of youth development and coaching staff.
 He also made his professional debut in a Coupe de France match against Saint-Mézéry during the same period.